Applications for the 2021-22 Health Care Ethics Internship now are closed.

 As former intern Chris Hong described it, "Since beginning my internship ..., I have had the opportunity to work with doctors, nurses, social workers, and chaplains in various departments, with the intention to observe ethically questionable situations.
 The health care workers always candidly explained the cases they were working on, painting a clear and honest picture of ethical issues when they arose."

-A major component of the program is participation in reflection sessions at Santa Clara University.
-In these sessions, students utilize an ethical framework to consider case studies and theoretical approaches to medical ethics.
+A major component of the program is participation in weekly reflection sessions at Santa Clara University.
+In these sessions, students utilize an ethical framework to consider case studies and address ethical dilemmas in health care and biotechnology.

 For students considering a career in health care, the program, established in 2001, has been an eye-opener.
 As one found, "It's hard to come to terms with the fact that medicine cannot stop the diseases once someone has become sick.
 That was such a hard thing to realize because for me, the appeal of medicine is the perception that you can 'fix' people.
 On that day [in the Oncology Unit], I had to admit to myself that there are some things that medicine cannot accomplish."